SamanthaZH/Harassment-Detection/README.md

 # Harassment-Detection

-This is the project for Harassment dection on social vr platform
+This is the project for Harassment dection on social VR platform